i-love-coffee-i-love-tea/JavaTLSOnlySocket/README.md

 ./create-keystores.sh
 ```

-### Server key- and truststore setup
+### Server key- and truststore creation

 **Create server keystore and keys**
 ```
 keytool -genkey -alias sslserver -keystore sslserverkeys.p12 -storetype PKCS12 -storepass $PASS
 ```
-When the keytool asks for your name "What is your first and last name?", you have to enter the hostname of the server.
+When the keytool asks for your name "What is your first and last name?", you would normally enter the hostname of the server,
+but it is not checked in the example.
 You can press enter for all other questions, for testing purposes.